nickmflorin/sportbook/README.md

 ```

 **Note**: If changes were made to the `package.json` file, you may need to install the dependencies via `npm install`.

-Once the development server is running, you should start your work.

 ### Building